Riverwalk San Antonio

 Best things to do in San Antonio

-Ask any local about The Alamo, and you’ll get a school textbook of snippets.
-Folks statewide have been reciting them since they were kiddos, and as a result, The Alamo is the most visited attraction in all of Texas (yes, even more than Six Flags!).
-Join them here at the 18th-century Battle of the Alamo site, where Texas won independence and became a self-governing republic, and remember its historical significance via live demonstrations, short films, and detailed exhibition halls.
+Ask any local about The Alamo, and you’ll get a textbook snippet.
+Folks statewide have been reciting them since they were kiddos, and as a result, The Alamo is the most visited attraction in all of Texas (yes, even more than Six Flags Fiesta Texas)!
+Join them here at the 18th-century Battle of the Alamo site, where Texas won independence and became a self-governing republic.
+Its historical significance is brought to life via live demonstrations, short films and detailed exhibition halls.

 Advertising

 If you feel like doing something artsy that’s also a little bit boozy, head to Hopscotch.
-Since opening, the immersive art experience has drawn visitors who flock to get selfies with vibrant yet thoughtful displays from talented artists across a variety of mediums.
+Since opening in 2020, this immersive art experience has drawn visitors flocking to get selfies with the vibrant yet thoughtful displays from talented artists across a variety of mediums.
 Not to spoil the surprise, but expect plenty of mind-boggling optical illusions and ample neon lights.
 A full-service bar turns up the fun, and many of the exhibits (some on rotation) are themed to diversity and inclusion—proving that love is love in Texas, too.

 Advertising